Waste-to-energy: Global developments

-Waste to energy technology includes fermentation, which can take biomass and create ethanol, using waste cellulosic or organic material.
+Waste-to-energy technology includes fermentation, which can take biomass and create ethanol, using waste cellulosic or organic material.
 In the fermentation process, the sugar in the waste is converted to carbon dioxide and alcohol, in the same general process that is used to make wine.
 Normally fermentation occurs with no air present.

-Esterification can also be done using waste to energy technologies, and the result of this process is biodiesel.
-The cost effectiveness of esterification will depend on the feedstock being used, and all the other relevant factors such as transportation distance, amount of oil present in the feedstock, and others.
+Esterification can also be done using waste-to-energy technologies, and the result of this process is biodiesel.
+The cost-effectiveness of esterification will depend on the feedstock being used, and all the other relevant factors such as transportation distance, amount of oil present in the feedstock, and others.

-Gasification and pyrolysis by now can reach gross thermal conversion efficiencies (fuel to gas) up to 75%, however a complete combustion is superior in terms of fuel conversion efficiency.
+Gasification and pyrolysis by now can reach gross thermal conversion efficiencies (fuel to gas) up to 75%, however, a complete combustion is superior in terms of fuel conversion efficiency.
 Some pyrolysis processes need an outside heat source which may be supplied by the gasification process, making the combined process self-sustaining.

 Carbon dioxide emissions

 In thermal WtE technologies, nearly all of the carbon content in the waste is emitted as carbon dioxide (CO_{2}) to the atmosphere (when including final combustion of the products from pyrolysis and gasification; except when producing biochar for fertilizer).
 Municipal solid waste (MSW) contain approximately the same mass fraction of carbon as CO_{2} itself (27%), so treatment of 1 metric ton of MSW produce approximately 1 metric ton of CO_{2}.

 In the event that the waste was landfilled, 1 metric ton of MSW would produce approximately 62 m3 methane via the anaerobic decomposition of the biodegradable part of the waste.
 This amount of methane has more than twice the global warming potential than the 1 metric ton of CO_{2}, which would have been produced by combustion.
 In some countries, large amounts of landfill gas are collected.
 However, there is still the global warming potential of the landfill gas being emitted to atmosphere.
 For example, in the US in 1999 landfill gas emission was approximately 32% higher than the amount of CO_{2} that would have been emitted by combustion.

 In addition, nearly all biodegradable waste is biomass.
 That is, it has biological origin.
 This material has been formed by plants using atmospheric CO_{2} typically within the last growing season.
 If these plants are regrown the CO_{2} emitted from their combustion will be taken out from the atmosphere once more.

 Such considerations are the main reason why several countries administrate WtE of the biomass part of waste as renewable energy.
 The rest—mainly plastics and other oil and gas derived products—is generally treated as non-renewables.

+The CO2 emissions from plastic waste-to-energy systems are higher than those from current fossil fuel-based power systems per unit of power generated, even after considering the contribution of carbon capture and storage.
+Power generation using plastic waste will significantly increase by 2050.
+Carbon must be separated during energy recovery processes.
+Otherwise, the fight against global warming would fail due to plastic waste.